Written by: Craig Jennex

 It’s clear, looking through this correspondence, that Jim’s letters were vital for so many people in the moment they were published.
 Jim’s writing sparked a collective re-assessment of what homosexuality meant in the 1950s.
 His letters altered the way homosexuals were represented and provided a more positive perspective on homosexuality that provided the necessary framework for a number of activists and groups in subsequent decades.
 His activist work in the 1950s is foundational for LGBTQ2+ organizing in Canada.

 Craig Jennex is a Postdoctoral Fellow in the Faculty of Media, Art, and Performance at the University of Regina and a sessional instructor at McMaster University.
-He is currently writing a book on LGBTQ2+ history in Canada that will be published by the CLGA in 2020.
+He is currently writing a book on LGBTQ2+ history in Canada that will be published by The ArQuives in 2020.